-Our February Collection features the fudge-like Bayley Hazen Blue, smooth & creamy Goat Gouda, and our own spicy-sweet Devil's Gulch.
+Featuring a favorite fudge-like Bayley Hazen Blue, smooth & creamy Goat Gouda, and our own spicy-sweet Devil's Gulch from a previous collection.
 To celebrate this seasonal collection, we thought we'd share a delicious recipe from our friends at Jasper Hill Farm.

 Yield: 4-6 servings

 Cook time: 1 1/2 hours

 8 oz stick of butter, chilled and cut into pieces

 1/4 cup ice water, plus extra as needed

 1/2 tsp minced rosemary or thyme

 2 tbsp olive oil or bacon fat